Skip to content

 # ============== Steps ==============

-# 1. Determine which shell you are using (usually bash or zsh):
+# 1. Determine which shell you use (usually bash or zsh):

-# - If you're not sure, run echo $SHELL
+# - If unsure, run echo $SHELL to check

-# 2. Append the following to the end of the corresponding config file (replace the API Key)
+# 2. Append the following to the end of the appropriate config file (remember to replace the API Key)

 # Connect Claude Code to ZenMux instead of Anthropic's official service